OnurGumus/onurgumus.github.io/_posts/2020-12-07-How-to-diagnose-dotnet-in-containers.md

 ```

 This is a trace file you should open via tool like perfview.
+This kind of perfview trace will include wall-clock thread-time (find the slowest functions including I/O), all exceptions and other memory statistics.

 Once you collected the trace copy the file from container to your local